-The majors, minors, and programs of the college, along with extracurricular activities, provide a multifaceted opportunity to teach, model, practice, and recognize Christian leadership.
+The majors, minors, and programs of the College, along with extracurricular activities, provide a multifaceted opportunity to teach, model, practice, and recognize Christian leadership.
 Program goals and outcomes are accomplished through scheduled classes, lectures and workshops by visiting scholars and guest lecturers, service learning opportunities, a variety of arts activities and venues, and a study abroad program.
 Ultimately, programs in the liberal arts prepare students to lead rich and rewarding lives, recognizing the interdependence of varied disciplines and professions as they are shaped and given meaning through the application of Christian values.

-Why Chose a Degree from the College of Liberal Arts?
+Why choose a degree from the College of Liberal Arts?

 We live in a dynamic world economy that demands creativity, flexibility, and change.
 Career opportunities for the future require adaptability, critical thinking, and the ability to make connections across disciplines.
 The best preparation for this type of career can be found in the liberal arts.
 Through the liberal arts, students immerse themselves in any one of several areas of interest while still gaining the versatility and flexibility they need for life in a rapidly changing world.
-A liberal arts major also serves as excellent preparation for graduate study building, decision-making, persuasion, teamwork, listening, speaking, writing, media content-creation, and production.
-These skills are not only among the highest ranked skills desired by company leaders, but also empower you to innovate, advocate, create, and achieve.
-Our graduates have become: • Imaginative Innovators
+A liberal arts major also serves as excellent preparation for graduate study in almost any field, including business, humanities and social sciences, pre-seminary, pre-law, publishing, communications, and public relations.